maheshdwaghmare/DecisionTreeHelper/README.md

 2. Install [.Net Core Windows Server Hosting](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-aspnetcore-3.1.1-windows-hosting-bundle-installer)

 ## Deployment

+*Quickly run the application without Deployment.*

+1. Clone and download copy of the Git Repo.

+2. Open with Visual Studio 2017.

+3. Build the Solution from Build Solution options under Build Top menu item.

+4. Hit F5 for Quickly run the application.

+*IIS Deployment*

 1. As I have already made changes in Program.cs and Startup.cs files, no need to make changes.